Market Penetration Strategy

 i.
 Set Competitive Prices

-Example: You may set prices of your new jeans collection at $10 less than your closest competitors.
+For example, you can set prices for your new jeans collection at $10 less than your closest competitors.

 ii.
 Considering Discounts and Promotions